wp-plugins/powies-uptime-robot/readme.txt

 A Plugin to Uptime Robot Server Monitoring.
 Add a status List to a post or page using the shortcode PUM or simple add a widget to your sidebar.

+If you make a donation to this plugin we will put it directly to the UptimeRobot project.

 = Documentation =
 Add your API code from uptimerobot.com > My Settings > Main API Key to Settings > Uptime Robot Setup > API Key